aspose-html-cloud/aspose-html-cloud-dotnet/docs/DocumentApi.md

 <a name="GetDocumentImages"></a>
 # **GetDocumentImages**
-> AsposeStreamResponse GetDocumentImages(name, folder, storage)
+> StreamResponse GetDocumentImages(name, folder, storage)
 Return all HTML document images packaged as a ZIP archive.

 ### Example